pagespeed-pro/widget/README.md

-# Above-the-fold optimization and Critical-CSS Widget
+# Critical-CSS and Above-the-fold optimizer Widget

 A free above-the-fold optimization and Critical-CSS generator widget that works offline and for pages behind a login.